Carbon Tax FAQs

-- MARKET Choice Act (2018): Introduced in the House by Rep. Carlos Curbelo (R-FL) and co-sponsored by Reps.
+- MARKET CHOICE Act (2018): Introduced in the House by Rep. Carlos Curbelo (R-FL) and co-sponsored by Reps.
 Brian Fitzpatrick (R-PA) and Francis Rooney (R-FL).
 Would implement a carbon tax paired with a repeal of the gasoline tax and with revenue designated mainly for infrastructure projects.
-(Reintroduced by Rep. Fitzpatrick in 2019.)
+(Reintroduced by Rep. Fitzpatrick in 2019 and 2021.)

 - Energy Innovation and Carbon Dividend Act (2019): Introduced in the House by Reps.
 Francis Rooney (R-FL), Ted Deutch (D-FL), and five more Democratic members.
 Would implement a revenue-neutral carbon tax with all revenue returned to Americans in the form of dividend checks.